kroshu/kuka-external-control-sdk/kuka_external_control_sdk/doc/kss_implementation.md

 - `TurnOffDrives()`: Turns the robot's drives off.
 - `SetCycleTime(CycleTime cycle_time)`: Set the cycle time of RSI (4ms and 12ms).
 - `RegisterEventHandlerExtension(std::unique_ptr<IEventHandlerExtension>&& extension)`: There are events that are not meant to be handled by the event handler specified in the generic interface.
 This method enables the client to react to those events as well.
-- `RegisterStatusResponseHandler(std::unique_str<IStatusUpdateHandler>&& handler)`: The EKI server sends status updates whenever it has spare resources and its state has changed.
+- `RegisterStatusResponseHandler(std::unique_str<IStatusUpdateHandler>&& handler)`: The EKI or mxA server sends status updates whenever it has spare resources and its state has changed.
 This method enables the client to react to these updates.

 All other methods work as described in the generic `IRobot` interface description.